Stormpegy/LeonardoSDVX-Shield/README.md

 - [x] Add more info on the code change / LED pinout change

-- [ ] Possibly modify the shield footprint to remove the white outline? unsure how that will go with manufacturing
+- [x] Modify the shield footprint to remove the white outline? unsure how that will go with manufacturing

+- [x] Fix the big mistake on rev 1 :)

 ## Contact and Modifications
 Created by https://github.com/Stormpegy
 Feel free to contact me in the cons&stuff discord server under the same username for any assistance.

 Feel free to modify and redistribute this design in any way you please just give credit for original design and keep appropriate links and licenses for the used libraries.